opendaylight/transportpce/docs/developer-guide.rst

 device models.
 The full support of openroadm 2.2.1 device models (both in the topology management and the rendering function) has been added in Neon SR1.
 In Magnesium, portmapping is enriched with the supported-interface-capability, OTN supporting-interfaces, and switching-pools (reflecting cross-connection capabilities of OTN switch-ponders).
+The support for 7.1 devices models is introduced in Silicon (no devices of intermediate releases have been proposed and made available to the market by equipment manufacturers).

 After the path is provided, the renderer first checks what are the existing interfaces on the ports of the different nodes that the path crosses.
 It then creates missing interfaces.
 After all